-BME 432-Biomedical Data Processing, Archiving, and Communication 3(4.5-0-0): Data acquisition, digitization, storage and recovery.
+BME 432-Biomedical Data Processing, Archiving, and Communication 3(3-0-0): Data acquisition, digitization, storage and recovery.
 Review of image digitization, compression, enhancement and storage (archiving).
 Introduction to Picture archiving and communication System; Components of PACS; PACS Infrastructure; Network terminology; types of workstations; the relationship of a Radiology Information System (RIS) and/or a Hospital Information System (HIS) to PACS; interfaces and languages such as DICOM and HL-7 will be addressed.
+Three 1-hour lectures per week.
 Pre-requisite(s): BME 430.

-BME 440-Management of Healthcare Technology 3(4.5-0-0): Driven by ever-evolving technological advancements, healthcare institutions must continuously adapt them in order to provide optimal patient care.
+BME 440-Management of Healthcare Technology 3(3-0-0): Driven by ever-evolving technological advancements, healthcare institutions must continuously adapt them in order to provide optimal patient care.
 The proliferation of cutting-edge procedures in the Hospital call for the development of expertise in the management of Healthcare Technology.
 Management of Healthcare Technology ensures that the equipment and systems used in patient care are safe, operational, and properly configured to meet the mission of the healthcare; that the equipment is used in an effective way consistent with the highest standards of care.

 Description: Management concepts of Healthcare Technology; Introduction to the codes, standards, ethical issues and regulations governing Healthcare Technology practices; Implications of Safe Medical Device Act (SMDA); Impact of regulatory agencies' (SFDA, JC etc.) requirements on the operations of the Healthcare Technology Management (HTM) program; Development of related policies and procedures govern activities such as the selection, planning, and acquisition of medical devices for their safe use; Patient Safety and Safety programs; infection control; Types of Contracts and contract negotiation; Development and operation of a Healthcare Technology Management/Clinical Engineering Department in a Hospital.
+Three 1-hour lectures per week.
 Pre-requisite(s): BME 412.

-BME 442-Information Technology for Biomedical Engineer 3(4.5-0-0): Integration of Information technology and Biomedical Engineering.
+BME 442-Information Technology for Biomedical Engineer 3(3-0-0): Integration of Information technology and Biomedical Engineering.
 Introduction to networking, communications, and information infrastructures in medical environment.
 Exposure to basic concepts related to networking at several levels: low-level (TCP/IP, services), medium-level (network topologies), and high-level (distributed computing, Web-based services) implementations.
 Commonly used medical communication protocols (HL7, DICOM) and current medical information systems (HIS, RIS, PACS).
 Advances in networking, such as wireless health systems, peer-to-peer topologies, grid/cloud computing.
 Introduction to security and encryption in networked environments.
-Pre-requisite(s): Engr 105.
+Three 1-hour lectures per week.
+Prerequisite(s): Engr 105.

-444-Medical Device Innovation Entrepreneurship 3(4.5-0-0): This course provides a foundation course for those interested in developing medical devices and associated technologies.
-Topics include: innovation models, risks, costs and rewards; product development and new product management; product failure; introduction to medical devices and their classification and nomenclature; healthcare needs assessment; new medical devices and healthcare delivery: industry, government, hospital and user perspectives; medical device innovation including funding and IP issues and design guidance for manufacturers; medical device regulations including harmonization; essential principles of safety and performance of medical devices; Council Directive 93/42/EC on Medical Devices; ISO13485 and ISO14971 standards; FDA's 510(k) review procedure for medical devices; product liability and nonconformance; reliability and the product development biotechnology innovation; engineering entrepreneurship.
-Pre-requisite(s): BME 410.
+BME 444-Medical Device Innovation and Entrepreneurship 3(3-0-0): This course provides a foundation course for those interested in developing medical devices and associated technologies.
+Topics include: innovation models, risks, costs and rewards; product development and new product management; product failure; introduction to medical devices and their classification and nomenclature; healthcare needs assessment; new medical devices and healthcare delivery: industry, government, hospital and user perspectives; medical device innovation including funding and IP issues and design guidance for manufacturers; medical device regulations including harmonization; essential principles of safety and performance of medical devices; Council Directive 93/42/EC on Medical Devices; ISO13485 and ISO14971 standards; FDA's 510(k) review procedure for medical devices; product liability and nonconformance; reliability and the product development process; biotechnology innovation; engineering entrepreneurship.
+Three 1-hour lectures per week.
+Prerequisite(s): BME 410.